Tomahawkd/tomahawkd.github.io/course/postgraduate/blockchain.md

     - Smart contracts are programs which seek to change the state of the machine

 ### Ethereum Gas
+Gas is an internal currency in Ethereum used to control demand and supply of transaction processing on the platform, and to prevent infinite loops.
 - Ethereum separates cryptocurrency from measurement of work done
 - Gas cost – unit of measurement for transactions
     - eg, 6 gas for each 256-bit hash